All bills

 What does HB26-1006 do?

-This bill creates a 'thriving institution' label for Colorado public colleges and universities that do a great job helping students graduate and find good jobs.
-Instead of just looking at how many students a school enrolls, the state will measure actual student success, especially for first-generation, low-income, and rural students.
-A new advisory committee will be formed to figure out the exact standards for earning this title.
+This bill creates a new 'thriving institution' label to recognize Colorado public colleges and universities that do an exceptional job helping students graduate and find good jobs.
+Instead of just looking at how many students a school enrolls, the state will measure how well schools support historically underserved students, rural students, and adult learners.
+An advisory committee will help decide exactly what performance goals schools need to hit to earn this title.

 What is the current status of HB26-1006?

-HB26-1006 is currently "In Committee" in the 2026 Regular Session.
-It was introduced by Elizabeth Velasco and is assigned to the Education, Appropriations committee.
+HB26-1006 is currently "Signed Into Law" in the 2026 Regular Session.
+It was introduced by Elizabeth Velasco and is assigned to the Education committee.

 Who sponsors HB26-1006?